SpareRoom/vboxmake/README.md

-     -t, --tftp-dir        the path to VirtualBox's TFTP directory -v, --vboxmanage      the path to the VBoxManage executable -x, --xorriso         the path to the xorriso executable --xorrisofs       the path to the xorrisofs executable
+     -t, --tftp-dir        the path to VirtualBox's TFTP directory -v, --vboxmanage      the path to the VBoxManage executable -g, --vboxguest       the path to the VBoxGuestAdditions.iso file -x, --xorriso         the path to the xorriso executable --xorrisofs       the path to the xorrisofs executable